AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 Note that a handle is an abstract reference used by the Windows operating system to access and manage processes.
 It acts as an identifier that allows a program to perform various operations on a process, such as reading or writing memory, modifying process attributes, and interacting with its threads.

-So the way to do that is by using the windows API function OpenProcess().
+So the way to do that is by using the windows API function OpenProcess() in our Injector.cpp code

 ```cpp
 // Injector.cpp